mikeallen-eco/fish23/README.md

 obigrep -p 'mode!="joined"' ${f}.fastq > ${f}.ali.fastq
 done
 ```
 14. Navigate back to the rawdata folder and run the script using the sbatch command.
 This will merge the paired reads (labeled read-1 and read-4) within the folder into a single file per read with the suffix .ali.fastq.
 Note: this can take a while, so can also be done in batches simultaneously by adding the sequencing pool number in front of the * above.
-E.g., file f01_illuminapairedend.X.sh with modified code:
+E.g., if the prefix for sequencing pool X was 3011, then you'd make file f01_illuminapairedend.X.sh with the following bits of code modified:
 ```
+# modified part of first loop
-ls -1 3011*-read-[1,4].fastq.gz | sed 's/-read-[1,4].fastq.gz//' # modified part of first loop
+ls -1 3011*-read-[1,4].fastq.gz | sed 's/-read-[1,4].fastq.gz//'

-for f in `ls -1 3011*.fastq | sed 's/.fastq//' ` # modified part of second loop
+# modified part of second loop
+ls -1 3011*.fastq | sed 's/.fastq//'
 ```
 This is how to run the script using sbatch (again, run this from within the rawdata folder):
 ```